danboyle8637/thistimefitness/src/content/SummerSlimDown/SummerThankYou.md

 Go through the substitutions.
 They're incredibly helpful.

-Thank you for getting on the early bird list.
-I'll talk with you soon!
+I hope you join and I can't wait to talk with you soon!